American coach Marsch to take over at German team Leipzig - WHIZ News

 Marsch is following a well-worn path from Salzburg to Saxony.
 Leipzig signed Hungarian midfielder Dominik Szoboszlai from Salzburg last December in the 18th transfer between the two clubs funded by energy drink company Red Bull.

-Marsch formerly worked as an assistant coach at Leipzig, helping it reach the German Cup final and finish third in the Bundesliga in 2019.
-The 47-year-old American previously coached MLS team New York Red Bulls from 2015-18.
+Marsch spent the 2018-19 season as an assistant coach at Leipzig under Ralf Rangnick, helping the club reach the German Cup final and finish third in the Bundesliga in 2019.
+The 47-year-old American previously coached the New York Red Bulls in MLS from 2015-18.
 He was coach of the year in 2015.

 “Jesse knows the club, the city of Leipzig and, above all, the club and playing philosophy,” Leipzig CEO Oliver Mintzlaff said.
 “Alongside his qualities as a coach, Jesse is characterized above all by his positively ambitious style, which he uses to motivate and engage the people and around the club.”